Scripter17/url-cleaner/README.md

 The main files you want to look at are [`conditions.rs`](src/rules/conditions.rs) and [`mappers.rs`](src/rules/mappers.rs).
 Additionally [`url_part.rs`](src/types/url_part.rs), [`string_location.rs`](src/types/string_location.rs), and [`string_modification.rs`](src/types/string_modification.rs) are very important for more advanced rules.

-Until I publish URL Cleaner on crates.io/docs.rs, you can read the documentation by `git clone`ing this repository and running `cargo doc --no-deps` in the root directory then viewing the files in `target/doc/url_cleaner` in a web browser.
-If the URL in your web browser looks like `file:///run/...` and the webpage is white with numbers on the left side, you should run `python3 -m http.server` in the cloned folder and open `http://localhost:8000/target/doc/url_cleaner/`.

 ### Footguns

 There are various things in/about URL Cleaner that I or many consider stupid but for various reasons cannot/should not be fixed.
 These include but are not limited to:

-- There are various `UrlPart` variants that use "suffix" semantics (treating `google.co.uk` the same as `google.com`).
-    For this, URL Cleaner uses the [`psl`](https://docs.rs/psl/latest/psl/) crate which in turn uses [Mozilla's Public Suffix List](https://publicsuffix.org/).
+- For `UrlPart`s and `Mapper`s that use "suffix" semantics (the idea that the '.co.uk" in "google.co.uk" is semantically the same as the ".com" in "google.com"'), the [psl] crate is used which in turn uses [Mozilla's Public Suffix List].
-    Mozilla's PSL includes `blogspot.com` (and possibly a few other suffixes one may expect to be a domain) which has various counterintuitive side effects that are documented in affected `UrlPart` variants.
-    This is not the fault of the maintainers of the psl crate, arguably not the fault of Mozilla, and slightly less arguably not even the fault of google/the people at google who submitted `blogspot.com` to Mozilla's PSL, Also, this is not the fault of the URL spec as suffix semantics aren't actually a part of them.
-The TLD of `google.co.uk` *is* `uk`.
-    I have decided to not diverge from the behavior the `psl` crate exhibits and have instead decided to make sure people know about this.
-    I may or may not add a way to remove certain suffixes from the public suffix list URL Cleaner uses.
+    Various suffixes are included that one may expect to be normal domains, such as blogspot.com.
+    If for some reason a domain isn't working as expected, that may be the issue.

-### Referemce for people who don't know Rust's syntax:
+### Reference for people who don't know Rust's syntax:

 - [`Option<...>`](https://doc.rust-lang.org/std/option/enum.Option.html) just means a value can be `null` in the JSON. `{"abc": "xyz"}` and `{"abc": null}` are both valid states for a `abc: Option<String>` field.
 - [`Box<...>`](https://doc.rust-lang.org/std/boxed/struct.Box.html) has no bearing on JSON syntax or possible values.
 It's just used so Rust can put types inside themselves.